 TVS iQube Electric

-iQube is an electric scooter from the TVS Company. iQube comes with a simple yet elegant design, which at a glance does not look like an electric scooter.
-The overall esthetic of it gives the feel of a conventional petrol-powered scooter.
+The iQube is an electric scooter from the TVS Company.
+The iQube has a simple yet elegant design that does not appear to be an electric scooter at first glance.
+It has the overall appearance of a traditional, petrol-powered scooter.

-iQube comes with a hub-mounted motor that has a peak power output of 4.4 kW.
-The throttle response of the e-bike is instant and linear.
-This quick acceleration feature of the scooter works in both modes, Economy, and Power.
-According to the company’s claim, it gives a 70-75km of battery range on a full charge.
+The iQube is powered by a hub-mounted motor with a peak power output of 4.4 kW.
+The e-throttle bike’s response is instant and linear.
+The scooter’s quick acceleration feature works in both economy and power modes.
+According to the company, it has a range of 70-75 kilometers on a full charge.